steeladept/steeladept.github.io/_posts/2018-12-14-Jekyll_Issues.md

 ---
-title:  "Jekyll Issues- Issue 2: Special Characters"
+title:  "Jekyll Issues - Issue 2: Special Characters"
 published: true
 permalink: jekyllissues2.html
 summary: "When originally setting up Jekyll, I ran into many issues.
 These issues broke my will and I looked around at other solutions.
 Hugo, in particular, was one I looked at because others I knew, in particular [@arielsanchezmor](https://twitter.com/arielsanchezmor) used Hugo successfully to create his site and keep things rolling.
 After learning how he worked with Hugo, I started looking at themes for ANY static site generator that fit my needs the way I want it to work.
 I happened on the Jekyll Document theme and ended up coming back to Jekyll.
 This blog post is a list of issues I overcame and/or realized after returning to Jekyll and learning the real ins and outs of how I use it."